-According to a Butterfly Conservation report published in 2015, The State of Britain’s Butterflies, three-quarters of UK butterflies have shown a 10-year decrease in either their distribution or population levels.
+Around 10 species of butterfly are likely to visit gardens, including the colourful small tortoiseshell, peacock and red admiral.
+Sadly, numbers of many butterflies are declining.
+According to a Butterfly Conservation report published in 2015, The State of Britain's Butterflies, three quarters of UK butterflies have shown a 10-year decrease in either their distribution or population levels.

-You can you do your bit for butterflies by making them welcome in your garden.
-Adults feed on nectar, and are especially fond of plants with long, tubular flowers – so the more of these you can grow, the better.
+Do your bit for butterflies by making them welcome in your garden.
+Adults feed on nectar, and can be seen nectaring on flat, daisy-like blooms as well as plants with long, tubular flowers.
+The more of these you can grow in your garden, the better.

 Discover 10 plants that butterflies will love, below.